ircam-ismm/webaudio-tutorials/basics/amplitude-modulation-synthesis.md

 ![lit-tittle](../assets/amplitude-modulation/lit-tittle.png)

-The second library, [`@ircam/sc-components`](https://ircam-ismm.github.io/sc-components/), is a library that provide  high-level graphical components for rapid prototyping audio application (...which interestingly seems to be perfect for us)
+The second library, [`@ircam/sc-components`](https://ircam-ismm.github.io/sc-components/), is a library that provides  high-level graphical components for rapid prototyping audio application (...which interestingly seems to be perfect for us)

 Let's first add some code and interface so that we can control our carrier frequency: